leonkelvin2000/fianance2/README.md

 We conducted 2 different logistical regression: **SMOTE** and **Random Oversampling**.

-Data was gathered different ways that were both logitical regression.
+Data was gathered both ways were both logistical regression.

 ### Structured outline of the project